 Another option is a health co-op.
 This type of insurance has become increasingly popular with the FIRE Movement (Financially Independent Retire Early).
 We love this option because we know plenty of C-level executives who use co-ops, when they could easily afford to pay out of pocket for traditional insurance.

 Co-ops offer an interesting alternative to traditional health insurance.
 They’re owned by their members, which means you’ll own a stake in your health insurance.
 Their premiums are relatively low and out-of-pocket costs are generally low as well.

 Most plans start at $300/month for members in the 30-year-age bracket and go up to $500/month.

 Something you want to be aware of before opting for a co-op?
 They aren’t regulated by states or on a federal level like insurance companies are.
-Before signing up for it, ask around and see if anyone you know has experienced particularly negative or positive service with a particular co-op.
+Before signing up for it, ask around and see if anyone has negative or positive experiences with a particular co-op.

 How to Freelance With Supplemental Insurance

 If you don’t go to the doctor often (aside from routine checkups), you may want to look into supplemental insurance instead.
 Or, couple supplemental insurance with one of the other types of insurance on this list.
 It’s especially beneficial for freelancers because it can pay you benefits if you are not able to work for a certain period of time.